Czerwieńsk: History

 In 1788 the town was bought by Peter von Biron, the last Duke of Courland, a vassal state of the Polish–Lithuanian Commonwealth, who owned also the nearby town of Żagań.
 The town became the dowry of his daughter Pauline, who married into the Swabian line of the Hohenzollerns.
 The family retained control of large parts of the town and its surrounding even after the abolition of feudal ownership in Prussia.

 In 1811 the first city plan was prepared.
 The 1816 administration reform of Prussia officially detached the town from the Province of Brandenburg and attached it to the Province of Silesia, reuniting it with Silesia after 340 years.
-In mid-19th century another Protestant church was built not far from the city square by a Protestant dissenter Martin Gottfried Julius Schöne.
+In mid-19th century another Protestant church was built not far from the town square by a Protestant dissenter Martin Gottfried Julius Schöne.
 In 1870 the town was connected to the Guben-Zbąszyń railway and a train station was constructed.
 From 1871 to 1945 the town was part of Germany.
 In 1877 the old Protestant church was demolished and replaced with a new one, built in then-popular Gothic Revival style.
 In 1900 the town had 632 inhabitants.
 By 1908 the village of "Polnisch Nettkow" was incorporated into Rothenburg.
 The number of inhabitants grew and by 1933 reached 1430 people.

-The city survived World War II relatively undamaged, but the manor was destroyed by the Red Army.
+The town survived World War II relatively undamaged, but the manor was destroyed by the Red Army.
 In 1945, in the aftermath of the war, the town was granted to Poland in accordance to the Potsdam Agreement.
 The German population of the area was expelled and the town was repopulated with Poles, mainly railwaymen from Greater Poland, refugees from eastern Polish areas annexed by the USSR (notably from Tarnopol and Monasterzyska), and repatriates from the Soviet Union.
-Renamed initially to Rozborg and then to its modern name, the town was stripped of the city rights, which it received again in 1969.
+Renamed initially to Rozborg and then to its modern name, the town was stripped of the town rights, which it received again in 1969.
 In 1949 a public library was founded in Czerwieńsk.